Fujiwara no Nobuzane

-Fujiwara Nobuzane (藤原 信実) (1176–1265) was one of the leading Japanese portrait artists of his day.
+Fujiwara Nobuzane (藤原 信実) (1176–1265) was one of the leading Japanese portrait artists of 13th century Japan.

 Nobuzane was born in Kyoto, and was the son of Fujiwara Takanobu.
 Takanobu specialized in nise-e (“likeness picture”) portraits.
 Of his works that have survived, the most notable is a set of the Thirty-Six Poetry Immortals.
 Nobuzane's son Tametsugu and grandson Tamenobu carried on the family tradition of painting.